GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You conjure an unstable source of energy and direct it as a ray at a foe within range.
 This inflicts a radiant attack against the target.
 If the attack is a critical hit, it also inflicts the critical hit effect of an electric attack and a fire attack.

-**At Higher Tiers**: Each tier beyond minimum lets you either grant the attck a +1 bonus or grant it a +2 bonus for the purpose of inflicting a critical hit.
+**At Higher Tiers**: Each tier beyond minimum lets you either grant the attack a +1 bonus or grant it a +2 bonus for the purpose of inflicting a critical hit.

 **Critical Failure**: The conjured plasma is unstable, inflicting a a radiant attack against you and an additional attack.
 If the additional attack roll is even, its an electric attack.
 If odd, its a fire attack.
 The radiant attack gains a bonus against you equal to the spell's tier for the purpose of inflicting a critical hit.